istio/istio.io/content/en/docs/setup/install/standalone-operator/index.md

 $ kubectl delete ns istio-operator --grace-period=0 --force
 {{< /text >}}

-If you just want to uninstall old Istio control plane but keep the new one during canary upgrade, do not delete the in-cluster CR, run:
+If you just want to uninstall old Istio control plane but keep the new one during canary upgrade, do not delete the in-cluster CR, otherwise the new control plane resources would be uninstalled as well.
+Run this command instead:

 {{< text bash >}}
 $ istioctl operator remove --revision <revision>
 {{< /text >}}